allmeidaapedro/Churn-Prediction-Credit-Card/README.md

 2. Collect the data and get a general overview of it.
 3. Split the data into train and test sets.
 4. Explore the data (exploratory data analysis)
-5. Data cleaning and preprocessing.
+5. Feature engineering, data cleaning and preprocessing.
-6. Model training, comparison, selection and tuning.
+6. Model training, comparison, feature selection and tuning.
 7. Final production model testing and evaluation.
 8. Conclude and interpret the model results.
 9. Deploy.